Istanbul Archaeology Museums: History

-With subsequent major finds being discovered shortly thereafter (e.g. excavation of the necropolis of King Sidon in modern-day Lebanon), it soon became clear that a purpose-built building large enough to house the growing museum collection was required.
+With subsequent major finds being discovered shortly thereafter, e.g. excavation of the necropolis of King Sidon in modern-day Lebanon, it soon became clear that a purpose-built building large enough to house the growing museum collection was required.

 The construction of the main building was started by Hamdi Bey in 1881, with its official opening held on June 13, 1891.
-The architect was Alexander Vallaury (who also designed the Pera Palace Hotel in Istanbul).
+The architect was Alexander Vallaury who also designed the Pera Palace Hotel in Istanbul.
 The facade of the building was inspired by the Alexander Sarcophagus and Sarcophagus of the Mourning Women, both housed inside the museum.
-The inscription in Ottoman Turkish on the pediments of the gates at the entrance of the museum says "Asar-ı Atika Müzesi" (Museum of Antiquities).
+The inscription in Ottoman Turkish on the pediments of the gates at the entrance of the museum says Asar-ı Atika Müzesi" (English: Museum of Antiquities).
 The tughra on the inscription belongs to Sultan Abdulhamid II.
 The building is considered by many as the preeminent example of neoclassical style architecture in Istanbul.
 Upon its 100th anniversary in 1991, the museum received the European Council Museum Award, particularly for the renovations made to the lower floor halls in the main building and the new displays in the other buildings.

 The Museum of the Ancient Orient was commissioned by Osman Hamdi Bey in 1883 as a fine arts school.
 Then it was reorganised as a museum, which opened in 1935.
-It was closed to visitors in 1963, and reopened in 1974 after restoration works on the interior.
-Collections are relating to Anatolian (Early Bronze Age, Assyrian Colony Period, Hittite, Neo-Hittite, Urartian, Aramean), Mesopotamian, Egyptian, İran, and Ancient Arabian.
-Egyptian collection is c.
-1200 items that in all kinds of Egyptian Art artifacts.
+Collections are relating to Anatolian history, including the Early Bronze Age, Assyrian Colony Period, Hittite, Neo-Hittite, Urartian, Aramean, as well as Mesopotamian, Egyptian, Syrian, Iran, Palestinian and Ancient Arabian cultures.
+The Egyptian collection comprises approximately 1,200 items, featuring artifacts representing various forms of Egyptian art.
 Most of them had come from Dra Abu al Nagar excavations near Karnak excavated by Gautier in 1891.
-Others are gifts of Hıdivs of Egypt and Ottoman officers.
+Other items were gifts from the Khedives of Egypt and Ottoman officers.
+Mesopotamian artifacts are 10,000 pieces that came from Assur, Nippur, Lagash, Girsu, Uruk, Shurupak, Sippar, Nineveh excavations.
+Palestinian objects are from Tell Gezer, Tell Zakarijah, Tell el-Hesi, Tell Taannek, Tell Sandahanna, Megiddo and Jericho excavations in Ottoman times.
+Several Susa vases were purchased from French excavators.